luc-github/esp3d-webinstaller/README.md

 > [!NOTE]
 >### Note
-> Current sounds were maid using [elevenlabs](https://elevenlabs.io/) and Akito voice, some sounds can be too longs and because they queued have some delay to be played and be late compare to actions, in that case, remove some sounds for steps which are too close in execution to keep a natural flow.
+> Current sounds were maid using [elevenlabs](https://elevenlabs.io/) and [Akito](https://elevenlabs.io/) voice.

+ >Some sounds can be too longs to play, so because they queued have some delay to be played and be late compare to actions, in that case, remove some sounds for steps which are too close in execution to keep a natural flow.

 ## 📊 Logging and Analytics